-8. Evangelistic Skills The student will demonstrate an understanding of the skills and competencies necessary to effectively witness for Christ to others directly, indirectly and holistically in a cross-cultural context both through business and personal interactions.
+- 1. Intercultural Skills The student will demonstrate an understanding of the knowledge and skills needed to live, work and minister effectively in a culture other than their own. - Evangelistic Skills The student will demonstrate an understanding of the skills and competencies necessary to effectively witness for Christ to others directly, indirectly and holistically in a cross-cultural context both through business and personal interactions.